ayakashi-io/ayakashi-io.github.io/docs/going_deeper/page-navigation.md

 ```

 `navigationClick()` needs a [prop](/docs/guide/tour.html#props) to click.
-It will click the prop and then wait for the new page to fully load.
+It will click the prop and then wait for the `DOMContentLoaded` event of the new page to fire.
 There is an optional timeout you can specify (in ms) as a second parameter (default is 10s).
 You may use a timeout of `0` to disable the timeout.